 There are numerous cases where people have complained about the Raid controller not recognizing the drives, but there is nothing to be frown upon.
 This issue is completely curable.
-Every problem comes with many solutions, same goes for this issue.
-In this guide firstly, you will get to know the reasons behind the problem of Raid controller not recognizing the drives, once you have known all the reasons, then you will have a list of solutions in line.
+Every problem comes with many solutions, the same goes for this issue.
+In this guide firstly, you will get to know the reasons behind the problem of the Raid controller not recognizing the drives, once you have known all the reasons, then you will have a list of solutions in line.
 You just need to stick to the guide and follow all the methods carefully to kick the issue out of your Mac.

-The purpose of knowing the reasons behind the dilemma is that you make sure to avoid them in future.
+The purpose of knowing the reasons behind the dilemma is that you make sure to avoid them in the future.

 Starting from the first and the simplest method, where you need to reconstruct a virtual raid.
 It is because if you are not able to fix the raid controller not recognizing drives error, it is better to construct a virtual raid with the help of a raid recovery software.
 To do this you need to be sure that the software that you are using must be legit and trustable.
-There is a list of software's available in the market but the one best for your task is mentioned below in the guide.
+There is a list of software available in the market but the one best for your task is mentioned below in the guide.
 Now carefully follow these steps to rebuild your RAID array and recover or backup your inaccessible data.

-Step 1 Launch recoverit on the computer
+Step 1 Launch recover it on the computer

-The first task is to download and install the recoverit software on your computer or Mac.
+The first task is to download and install the recovery software on your computer or Mac.
 Once it is installed, you can just double click the icon on the desktop to run the application or you can find it in the search bar and open it from there.

 Step 2 Select the device

 Once you've opened the application, the steps are easy and simple after that.
-You need to select the drive under the “devices” option in front of you.
-Make sure you select the hard drive you want to make back up of, the hard drive which is not detected by Raid controller.
+You need to select the drive under the "Devices" option in front of you.
+Make sure you select the hard drive you want to make back up of, the hard drive which is not detected by the Raid controller.
 Once you have recognized your hard drive.
 Click on the "start" tab to move forward.

 Step 3: Scan the location

 Recoverit is famous for its deep scanning process.
 Once you have pressed the tab of "start" the software will start the deep scanning process for the hard drive you want to recover data from.
 You can even either pause or resume the scanning process.
 It will take a few minutes to finish the scanning.
 Sometimes, a few hours are required if many large-sized files are present.
-During the scanning process you can also pinpoint the files you desire.
+During the scanning process, you can also pinpoint the files you desire.

 Step 4: Preview and recover files

 The scanning process might take some time.
 After the process has been completed, you will be able to preview all the data you on your undetectable hard drive and now found after the deep scanning process.
-You can preview multiple types of data, may it be videos, pictures or audio.
-Moreover, when you click on the file, some information about the file will display, including the file name, file size, file path and the modified date.
+You can preview multiple types of data, may it be videos, pictures, or audio.
+Moreover, when you click on the file, some information about the file will display, including the file name, file size, file path, and the modified date.
 Without thinking further, you need to select the button of "recover" to enable the final and the most important recovering process.
-Recovery time of the data will depend upon the size of the data on the hard drive you have connected.
+The recovery time of the data will depend upon the size of the data on the hard drive you have connected.
 In the end, save your recovered data at the desired location.

 This method is the shortest and simplest of them all.
-In this method there are few steps you need to follow and get rid of the problem.
+In this method, there are a few steps you need to follow and get rid of the problem.
 Firstly, you must make sure that the BIOS settings are defined as per the Raid setup.
 If you witness any changes in the BIOS due to any update or corruption, you need to revert those as soon as possible.
 If you see no change then you can also update or downgrade your BIOS to make the Raid detect your hard drive.

 Note: The process of updating the BIOS is safe only if it completes successfully.
-The thing that you need to keep in your mind is that downgrading your BIOS may not be a good idea.
+The thing that you need to keep in mind is that downgrading your BIOS may not be a good idea.
 Downgrading the BIOS can be fatal for the system as it can brick your laptop or pc.
 If the downgrade process is failed in between due to any reason, then your system BIOS may be corrupted.

-Furthermore, you need to check the SATA mode selection or any similar in your system BIOS to ensure that the Raid is selected instead of SATA drive.
+Furthermore, you need to check the SATA mode selection or any similar in your system BIOS to ensure that the Raid is selected instead of the SATA drive.

 This is the last method you can try to detect your hard drives.
-In this method you finally need to replace or try another Raid controller.
-You can only procced in this method if your Raid array is external or network connected.
+In this method, you finally need to replace or try another Raid controller.
+You can only proceed in this method if your Raid array is external or network connected.
 If yes, then try replacing the hardware controller.
 In other words, you can just try another controller to check if your hard drives are detectable or recognized.

 This method might not be for everyone, as the hardware controllers are not too cheap for everyone to buy.
 So, if you can afford, then only perform this method.
-The more expensive this method is, the more affective it is.
-If not, then just try the above methods again properly, they might give you a relief by detecting your hard drive by trying again and again properly.
+The more expensive this method is, the more effective it is.
+If not, then just try the above methods again properly, they might give you relief by detecting your hard drive by trying again and again properly.

 A Raid controller detection works efficiently only when there are defined parameters for it.
-Otherwise, if any of the predefined settings conflicts or changed due to BIOS misconfiguration, damage or corruption can lead to poor working of Raid controller, which finally results in undetectable hard drives by the Raid controller.
-Apart from this logical and physical error can also interrupt the working of Raid controller.
-The purpose of mentioning the causes is to make you vigilant in future for any casualty.
-Furthermore, this guide has mentioned all the possible solutions to the problem of Raid controller not detecting the hard drives.
+Otherwise, if any of the predefined settings conflicts or changes due to BIOS misconfiguration, damage or corruption can lead to the poor working of the Raid controller, which finally results in undetectable hard drives by the Raid controller.
+Apart from this logical and physical error can also interrupt the working of the Raid controller.
+The purpose of mentioning the causes is to make you vigilant in the future for any casualty.
+Furthermore, this guide has mentioned all the possible solutions to the problem of the Raid controller not detecting the hard drives.
 All you need to do is to focus on the method which is most adjustable in your case.
 Keep in mind that the data is the most important thing on the hard drive, you must keep a backup to avoid stress in situations where issues like "Raid controller not recognizing drive might occur.